hmlongco/RxSwiftWidgets/README.md

 RxSwiftWidgets are also highly performant and non-resource intensive.
 As with SwiftUI, widget/view "definitions" are typically struct-based value types, and many of the modifiers are little more than key path-based assignments.

 Keeping performance high and overhead low was another core design tenet.
+This also makes it easy to support another key concept borrowed from SwiftUI: Interface Composition.

 ## Why RxSwiftWidgets?